Technigo/project-news-site/README.md

 ## Future implementations

-*Accessibility, especially readibility on mobile
+Accessibility requirements.
+Also UX: More intuitive call-to-action buttons

-*UX: More intuitive call-to-action buttons
+Possibly animations

 ## View it live